civo/docs/content/docs/networking/index.md

 ## Introduction

 This section of the Civo documentation covers functionality around networking and Civo resources.
-It has sections on [private networks](private-networks.md), [firewalls](firewalls.md), domain name service (DNS) records, and [reserved IP addresses](reserved-ip.md).
+It has sections on [load balancers](load-balancers.md), [private networks](private-networks.md), [firewalls](firewalls.md), domain name service (DNS) records, and [reserved IP addresses](reserved-ip.md).